Best AI SQL Tools in 2026 - 9 Options Tested

-A practical comparison of eight text-to-SQL and AI database tools in 2026, covering pricing, schema awareness, open-source picks, and where each tool actually falls short.
+A practical comparison of nine text-to-SQL and AI database tools in 2026, covering pricing, schema awareness, open-source picks, and where each tool actually falls short.

 Text-to-SQL has been "almost production-ready" for about three years running.
 In 2026, a handful of tools have actually closed that gap - not by making LLMs better at SQL in the abstract, but by solving the real problem: getting the model to understand your specific schema.
 If you've written "list all orders placed in the last 30 days" and gotten back a query joining three wrong tables, you know what I mean.